tencentyun/intlcloud-documents/yehe_doc/互联网中间件/消息队列 CKafka/快速入门/VPC 网络接入/步骤3：收发消息/运行 Kafka 客户端（可选）_intl_en.md

 ## Overview

 This document explains how to start using Kafka APIs after you purchase the CKafka service.
-After setting up a CKafka environment on an CVM instance, you need to download and decompress the Kafka installation file and perform simple testing on Kafka APIs.
+After setting up a CKafka environment on a CVM instance, you need to download and decompress the Kafka installation file and perform simple testing on Kafka APIs.

 ## Directions